Josh Booty: Sophomore season

-During Booty's nine games as a starter, LSU went 6–3, as Booty threw 17 touchdowns and 14 interceptions.
-Booty finished his sophomore season throwing for 2,121 yards, which at the time was the third-best performance by a sophomore in LSU history, behind Jeff Wickersham's 1983 sophomore season (2,542 yards) and Tommy Hodson's 1987 sophomore season (2,125 yards).
-Booty was voted to the first-team All-SEC Team, becoming the first LSU quarterback to be awarded that honor since Tommy Hodson.
+During Booty's nine games as a starter, LSU went 6–3 as he threw 17 touchdowns and 14 interceptions.
+He finished his sophomore season with 2,121 passing yards, which at the time was the third-best performance by a sophomore in school history behind Jeff Wickersham in 1983 (2,542 yards) and Tommy Hodson in 1987 (2,125 yards).

-At the end of the 2000 season, LSU went to the Peach Bowl and posted a 28–14 victory over No. 15 Georgia Tech.
-Booty played the first half and completed 42.1% of his passes for no touchdowns and no interceptions.
-Trailing 14-3 at halftime, Saban yanked Booty and inserted Davey, who helped LSU outscore the Yellow Jackets 25-0 in the second half.
+At the end of the 2000 season, LSU won the Peach Bowl, 28–14, over No. 15 Georgia Tech.
+Booty played the first half and completed 42.1% of his passes with no touchdowns or interceptions.
+Trailing 14–3 at halftime, Saban yanked Booty and inserted Davey, who helped the Tigers outscore the Yellow Jackets 25–0 in the second half.

 Professional football career

-Booty was taken as the 177th pick (6th round) of the 2001 NFL Draft by the Seattle Seahawks.
+Booty was taken as the 177th pick (6th round) of the 2001 NFL draft by the Seattle Seahawks.

 Booty signed with the Cleveland Browns in 2001 but was waived in 2003.

 Personal life

 One of Booty's younger brothers, Abram, was a wide receiver at LSU (1997–1999), Valdosta State University (2000) and a Cleveland Browns wide receiver in 2001.
-Another brother, John David, was the starting quarterback at USC in 2007, and was drafted by the Minnesota Vikings in 2008.
+Another brother, John David Booty, was the starting quarterback at USC in 2007, and was drafted by the Minnesota Vikings in 2008.
 John David quarterbacked USC's victories over Michigan and Illinois in the 2007 and 2008 Rose Bowls, respectively.
+Booty's nephew, General, played college football as a quarterback for the Oklahoma Sooners and Louisiana-Monroe Warhawks.
+His son, Parker Fulghum, is a wide receiver for Clemson.

 He was formerly the spokesperson for TrueMRI in Beverly Hills, California, and has been involved with numerous radio and television commentating work in sports, including Sirius, Fox Sports, ESPN Radio.

 Josh won the MLB Network reality show "The Next Knuckler", hosted by former Boston Red Sox players Tim Wakefield and Kevin Millar.
 The show also included football players Doug Flutie, John David Booty, David Greene, and Ryan Perrilloux.
 For winning, he got a chance to go to spring training with the Arizona Diamondbacks as a pitcher, even though his baseball rights technically still belonged to the Marlins.
 He struggled with his command while pitching in minor league spring training games and was released on March 28.